-A dxf\box\section utility has now been added to the Utilities 🖑 Treeview.
+The Arbitrary Section window will disappear and a dxf\box\section utility will have been added to the Utilities $\checkmark$ Treeview.

 Notes on defining and using arbitrary sections

 When accessing the arbitrary section property calculator from the Utilites > Section Property Calculator menu item (as done here), on completion using this method of accessing the tool, only a utility is created in the Utilities $\checkmark$ Treeview, and this will need to be selected in order to define a geometric line attribute for subsequent assignment to selected lines in a model.